Accountability is the cornerstone of effective strategic planning implementation

 There’s a lack of accountability to ensure the strategy is followed

-If you want to be successful, you need to name people and positions that are responsible for ensuring the plan is going to be implemented.
+If you want to be successful, you need to name people and positions responsible for ensuring the plan will be implemented.

 There are no timelines and check-ins

 For strategic planning to be effective, time must be set aside to review the progress.
-Without these frequent scheduled check-ins, the best-laid plans are apt to fail because as soon as you get back to the office after your strategic retreat, another fire is there to be put out.
+Without regularly scheduled check-ins, the best-laid plans can fail as issues demanding your attention immediately arise once you arrive back at the office after your strategic retreat.

-Scheduling regular reviews refreshes your focus and reduces the chances that your plans will be derailed by short-term thinking to resolve immediate problems.
+Scheduling regular reviews refreshes your focus and reduces the chances that short-term thinking to resolve immediate problems will derail your plans.

 Unfortunately, when the mud dries, it often drops off and is forgotten.